Best task automation tool - Zapier vs IFTTT

 IFTTT is a casual task automation tool.
 Because it’s practically free and easy to use, anyone can pick it up without any onboarding hassles.
 Thus, if you are an individual who fears intense software, IFTTT is the right choice for you.

-I would strongly recommend IFTTT to single users for personal-use, because you can only use one account at a times and the majority of applications you can integrate aren’t heavily used in the business world.
+I would strongly recommend IFTTT to single users for personal-use, because you can only use one account at a time and the majority of applications you can integrate aren’t heavily used in the business world.
 If you just want some convenience in your life, whether it’s getting the Wikipedia word of the day emailed to you every day, or your phone volume turned up when you can’t find it, IFTTT is the better choice for you.

-Zapier vs IFTTT: The Final Verdict
+Zapier vs IFTTT: the final verdict

 When it comes to Zapier vs. IFTTT, both make it easy to automate your tasks, business or personal, at the click of a finger.
 Again, you can’t go too wrong by choosing one or the other.
 However, because of their distinct features, you may find that one suits your needs much better than the other.

-• Why Pick Zapier
+Why pick Zapier

 Zapier’s complex abilities including filters, multi-step zaps, and multiple app accounts, make it convenient for any size company to customize their zaps.